 Balefsky’s Mass Tort Department obtained significant settlements in lawsuits against the makers of Baycol, Fen-Phen and PPA.

-Over the past two decades, Balefsky has won numerous cases, particularly those in which clients were found to have contracted cancer because of their exposure to asbestos, a substance which still poses a danger to the general public and, most commonly, to workers at aging factories and facilities.
+Over the past two decades, Balefsky won numerous cases, particularly those in which clients were found to have contracted cancer because of their exposure to asbestos, a substance which still poses a danger to the general public and, most commonly, to workers at aging factories and facilities.

 A graduate of Temple University in 1974 and Wake Forest University Law School in 1977, Balefsky has been admitted to practice in the U.S. District Eastern and Middle Districts of Pennsylvania as well in the U.S. Third Circuit Court of Appeals and the U.S. Supreme Court.